 Chain of custody is a process used to track the movement and control of an asset through its lifecycle by documenting each person and organization who handles an asset, the date/time it was collected or transferred, and the purpose of the transfer.
 Examples of assets include equipment, infrastructure, evidence, systems, and data.
 Maintaining the chain of custody increases transparency and enables accountability for actions taken on the asset.
-In practice, chain-of-custody documentation can support risk mitigation by reducing the opportunity for malicious actors to tamper with the asset or data while at rest or in transit.
+In practice, chain-of-custody documentation can support risk mitigation by reducing the opportunity for malicious actors to tamper with the asset (e.g., equipment, data, or evidence).

-Examples of Physical
+Examples of Physical Chain of Custody

-- Chain of Custody Chemical Sector: Freight railroad carriers and - rail hazardous materials shippers and receivers must implement chain-of-custody requirements to ensure a positive and secure exchange of hazardous materials. - Election Infrastructure Subsector: Chain of custody practices for an election include control forms, tamper-evident seals and bags, and serialized equipment to ensure that ballots and removable media containing sensitive data are authentic and have not been compromised.
+- Chemical Sector: Freight railroad carriers and rail hazardous materials shippers and receivers must implement chain-of-custody requirements to ensure a positive and secure exchange of hazardous materials. - Election Infrastructure Subsector: Chain-of-custody practices for an election include control forms, tamper-evident seals, and serialized equipment to provie assurances that ballots are authentic and accounted for throughout the election.